sumitkumar2374/sumitkumar2374/README.md

 - 4th commits are in main branch
 - 5th commits are on the way
 - 6th commits are mid commits
+- 7th commit is also a commit change